Propride 3P 1400 Hitch

 A weld in the stinger failed.
 It was obvious from the rust penetration that the weld had begun to fail quite some time prior to the incident.
 Remember, this hitch is rated for 14,000 pounds of trailer and 1,400 pounds of tongue weight; we're at 5,800 and 700 pounds, respectively.
 I took the 3P off the trailer right there in the road and with a spare draw bar we limped the rest of the way home.

-I contacted ProPride that afternoon and spoke to the President.
+I contacted ProPride that afternoon and spoke to the Sean Woodruff, president of the company.
 He assured me that after thousands of hitches sold this had never occurred before and he shipped a new stinger that day by priority mail.
 It arrived quickly and as requested we sent the failed version back in the same box, all postage paid.
 We looked very carefully at the new unit and we continue to check it frequently and carefully to this day.

 2011-07-22 to 2011-08-07